TerrordactylDesigns/TerrorParser/README.md

       req.addListener("end", function() {
         console.log('[ POST EVENT RECEIVED ]')
         var data = TerrorParser(postData)
-        // Now you have a array of parsed objects
+        // Now you have a array of parsed objects stored in the data var
-      })
+        // If there were no TerrorDoc headers data will = null })
     })